 - EV Rapid Charger (and back-up charger )

 Lochbroom Hardware – supplier of tools suitable for onboard maintenance

-Ullapool Leisure Centre – recently upgraded facilities including swimming pool, sauna, gym, sports hall and outdoor tennis courts
+Ullapool Leisure Centre – facilities include swimming pool, sauna, gym, sports hall and outdoor tennis courts

 Variety of onshore facilities

 Ullapool is the mainland port for ferry services to the Isle of Lewis in the Western Isles.
 Calmac currently operates a twice daily service for passengers and vehicles on the ‘MV Loch Seaforth’.
 Calmac also operates an overnight freight-only service.
 Additional day sailings operate throughout the summer months.
 A bus service connects with the passenger ferry and all coaches through Ullapool use the harbour as a main stopping point.
 See http://www.calmac.co.uk/ and http://www.citylink.co.uk for further details of their services.